 6 Comments

-When you dare to see me wear it, LOL, follow me on Instagram this coming Friday!
 Ever since my visit to Cheb in the Czech Republic earlier this year, when we went to see the Egerer antependium, I wanted to try my hand at a small replica.
 Since the beading on the antependium is done on parchment/vellum, that was easier said than done!
 However, I finally managed to recreate a small portion of this stunning medieval beadwork.
 And I am going to share my journey with you in this blog post.
 The first thing I needed for my efforts was a piece of parchment/vellum.
 Luckily there is a German online-shop (run by archaeologists!) who sell all sorts of re-enactment stuff.
 And they do parchment/vellum too.
 I ended up buying good quality parchment rather than vellum, I think.
 They are in essence the same material: thinly scraped animal skin.
 Vellum is the absolute premium version made of the skins of young animals.
 For months I was actually afraid to start the stitching.
 On the one hand my fingers were itching to start, but on the other hand I did not quite know where to begin.
 So my sheet of parchment sat on the shelves, patiently waiting.
 The main question I needed to get answered was how to work with the parchment.
 Does one hold it in hand and stitch or does one put it in some sort of embroidery frame?
 Searching the internet, I came across a blog entry of a re-enactment lady.
 She just stitched a small motive in the hand and was successful.
 I decided to do the same and worry about the framing of a larger piece of parchment later :).
 The parchment is actually so stiff that you can hold it comfortably in hand whilst stitching.
 The second main component would be the beads.
 On the original, the beads are quite small but irregular.
 Using some of my collection of perfectly formed Japanese high-quality beads would just not be the same.
 Luckily, I hade some, otherwise crappy, cheap hobby beads in about a size 9 and a size 10.
 Perfectly irregular :).
 The original beads are more like a size 11.
 I even had these in roughly the right colours: sea-green, dark blue, pearly white and coral red.
 The third component proved to be quite difficult and partly impossible to get.
 In amongst the beadwork on the original are stamped metal decorations.
 The closest I could get were those gilt 'folien' used to make a bundle of grapes in goldwork embroidery.
 Whilst they worked fine for some parts of the capital motive I had chosen to replicate, it did not work for the centre.
 I ended up using a fancy 'folie' and filled in the empty space with small golden-coloured beads.
 On to the stitching!
 But first, I transferred my chosen motive onto the parchment using a pencil.
 From my pictures and the written information I had on the antependium, I was able to deduce that the capitals of the columns between the saints were about 5.4 cm in height.
 That's what I based my pattern on.
 I then started by stitching the design lines of the petals first using my blue beads, a number 10 needle and Coats Dual Duty glaced hand-quilting thread made of polyester and cotton.
 In the original piece they probably used a linen thread.
 According to the written sources and from what I could see in my pictures, the appropriate number of beads were strung first and then couched down with a separate thread and needle every two beads or so.
 At first, this felt as if I needed an extra pair of hands!
 Holding the parchment in one and manipulating two working threads with the other wasn't easy.
 Especially not as the needle only pierces the parchment when a certain amount of force is applied.
 However, after struggling for a while, I changed my method slightly.
 Firstly, I did away with the couching thread.
 Instead, I laid out the strung beads carefully on the design-line, go down with my needle in the appropriate spot, and then couched between the beads using the same thread.
 In this way I could eliminate the extra pair of hands :).
 As it proved very hard to hit the exact spot from the back of the parchment (parchment is surprisingly slippery stuff), I ended up making holes from the front and subsequently finding them from the back.
 Much, much easier!
 To attach my 'folien', I carefully punched two small holes in the rim using a larger needle and a normal hammer.
 Usually only one hole turned out successfully, but that proved to be enough to hold the piece in place long enough until I had couched the beads around it.
 As the folien have a small flat rim or lip, the couched ring of beads keeps it in place.
 Once all the beading was done, I cut out the beaded element as close to the beads as I dared.
 In my embroidery hoop, I stretched a piece of terracotta dupion silk over 36ct even-weave linen (the original has a linen support too) and appliqued the beaded element in place using the Coats Dual Duty thread.
 Last but not least, I mounted my small replica onto acid-free cardboard and added a linen backing.
 I am planning on sending it to the museum so they can use it for educational purposes.
 As I used slightly larger beads than were used in the original, my motive measures 6.2 cm in height.

 I hope you liked my foray into medieval bead embroidery.
 At some point I would like to attempt one of the saints.
 However, I will need to find a solution for framing the parchment as that will be too large to hold in hand.
 I would also like to find a source for larger stamped metal decorations such as were used in the original.
 If you know of a source, please let me know!
 There are quite a few embroidery exhibitions going on at the moment or coming up in the near future.
 As I am going to all of these (in the name of CPD!), you will all have the opportunity to read about them on this blog.
 However, with this advance notice, some of you might be able to go an visit yourselves!
 First up is an embroidery exhibition in Trient, Italy.
 Until the third of November, 40 vestments from all over Northern Italy and dating to the second half of the 15th to the first decades of the 16th century are shown in the Castello del Buonconsiglio.
 There is also a catalogue available.
-Here are some more beautiful pictures of the vestments on display.
 As some were specially restored for this exhibition, it is surely going to be a treat!
 From the 24th of October till the 20th of January 2020, there is an exhibition on medieval embroidery on at the Museum Cluny in Paris.
 You can find the general press release here and a full list of high-lights with pictures here.
 And last but not least: our 'own' exhibition in London from the 12th till 17th November!
 My piece of Pope Francis will be joined by many, many amazing pieces from a great number of contemporary embroidery artists from all over the world.
 An opportunity not to be missed!

 |